fv-123/Automated-Financial-data-pipeline/README.md

 #### Temporal Alignment
 - **Step-function fundamentals:** ROA/ROE update only when quarterly data becomes public (~30 days after quarter-end for banks)
 - **Continuous price data:** Daily market movements show real-time investor sentiment
-- **No lookahead bias:** Fundamental changes appear only after realistic reporting delays
+- **No lookahead bias:** Fundamental changes appear only after realistic reporting delays (However, this is only approximation, as I can't realiably get exact published date for each and every ticker).